 You might guess swapping is a performance killer for JVM’s heap.
 You should disable swapping on the machine (dangerous sometimes) or at least for the Elasticsearch process.
 You can do it with:

 in your elasticsearch.yml.
 This allows the JVM to lock its memory and prevent it from being swapped by the OS.
 But Your system’s security configuration might prevent this by default.
 You will see meaningful errors in the logs on failed start.
 Then disable these limits by including the following lines:

 elasticsearch soft memlock unlimited elasticsearch hard memlock unlimited

 into your ‘/etc/security/limits.conf’ file (On CentOS).
 While speaking of limits.conf also add

 elasticsearch hard nofile 65536 elasticsearch soft nofile 65536

 that will allow Lucene to work with a lot of files simultaneously and Lucene creates a lot of files!

 curl -X GET http://hostname:9200/_nodes/process/ -H 'content-type: application/json'

 Results are listed per node.

-A node holds several thread pools in order to control how threads memory consumption are managed within a node.
+A node holds several thread pools in order to control how to thread memory consumption is managed within a node.
 Many of these pools also have queues associated with them, which allow pending requests to be held instead of discarded.
-In my use case we have a custom application, that performs bulk indexing with some spikes of load.
+In my use case, we have a custom application, that performs bulk indexing with some spikes of load.
 I had to increase default queue size for indexing and bulk operations to prevent cluster to reject document on spikes:

 thread_pool.bulk.queue_size: 500 thread_pool.index.queue_size: 1000